nkhil/portfolio/content/projects/07_pineapple/index.md

 NOTE: This is currently a work in progress.

-You can visit the web app [here](https://master.d2sl5soukqzc24.amplifyapp.com/).
+You can visit the web app at [pineapplejournal.com](https://pineapplejournal.com/).

 The code can be found [here](https://github.com/nkhil/pineapple02).